 Visit: pittsburghpa.gov/dcp/ada-celebration to check out the calendar of events!

 Are you an Oakland Business Improvement District Member?
-If so, make sure to share your business’ news, events, promotions and more with the greater Oakland community by providing the OBID with an eNewsletter Submission by contacting Jonathan, firstname.lastname@example.org.
+If so, make sure to share your business’ news, events, promotions and more with the greater Oakland community by providing the OBID with an eNewsletter Submission by contacting David, firstname.lastname@example.org.

 On Monday, March 16, UPMC CEO Jeffrey Romoff, Carnegie Mellon University President Subra Suresh, and the University of Pittsburgh Chancellor Patrick Gallagher met at the Hillman Cancer Center to discuss their plan to stay in the forefront of health care’s future.
 The three have teamed up to create the Pittsburgh Health Data Alliance with the mission to utilize data to improve the world of medical care.
 The goal will be to advance health care technology and build data-based health care innovations, and the three institutions are well underway with research for the initiative.
 UPMC plans to fund the collaboration at $10 to $20 million dollars annually.